sarahloiss/Portfolio/README.md

 ## Tools Used
 - Python
+- Pandas
+- NumPy
+- SciPy
-- Libraries: Pandas, NumPy, SciPy, Scikit-learn
+- Scikit-learn

 ## How to Run
 1. Clone this repository.